EnviDat/datacite-websnap/README.md

   Click to unfold
   </summary>

-Exported DataCite XML records are assigned file names using the DOI that corresponds to the record.
+Exported DataCite XML records are assigned file names (or S3 keys) using the DOI that corresponds to the record.

 - The "/" slash character that divides the DOI prefix and suffix are replaced with a "_" underscore character
 - ".xml" is appended to the DOI as a file extension